-- All governors, teachers and support staff, pupils and parents should have a consistent, shared understanding of the school's definition of bullying; - All governors, teaching and support staff should know what the school policy is on bullying, and follow it when bullying is reported; - All pupils and parents should know what the school policy is on bullying, and what they should do if bullying arises; - As a school we take bullying seriously.
+- All governors, teachers and support staff, pupils and parents should have a shared understanding of the school's definition of bullying; - All governors, teaching and support staff should know what the school policy is on bullying, and follow it when bullying is reported; - All pupils and parents should know what the school policy is on bullying, and what they should do if bullying arises; - As a school we take bullying seriously.
 Pupils and parents should be assured that they will be supported when bullying is reported; - Bullying will not be tolerated.

-Bullying can be fuelled by prejudice and through the Personal Development curriculum at Colmers Farm Primary School, as well as our whole school 'No Outsiders' approach, we work to create a culture where prejudice and hatred is not accepted.
+Bullying can be fuelled by prejudice and through the Personal Development curriculum at Colmers Farm Primary School we work to create a culture where prejudice and hatred is not accepted.
 This includes behaviour that is homophobic, transphobic, racist, targeted at faith, sexist and disablist.